jawook/diamond-valley-taxes/README.md

 ## Analysis
 After aggregation of all data, the dashboard that you [see here](https://diamond-valley-taxes.streamlit.app/) was created [using Streamlit](https://streamlit.io/).
 The code for the dashboard can be [found here](https://github.com/jawook/diamond-valley-taxes).
 If you have any comments, questions or suggestions, please reach out.

+# Update May 9 2023

+Based on the proposed mill rate in the May 9, 2023 budget document a new section has been added discussing the impact on taxes at that mill rate.